-ANSI - American National Standards Institute.

-Arbor - A spindle or axle.

-- Arbor Hole The mounting hole in the abrasive wheel. - Automatic Belt Tensioner This feature, a springloaded device in the wheel arm, maintains belt tension. - Blotters Discs of soft material placed between wheel and mounting flanges to equalize pressure against the wheel, and to avoid wear on the flanges if slipping occurs. - Chaps Protective covers for the legs. - Choke Control The device used to enrich the fuel/air mixture when starting the engine. - Cold Start Starting sequence required whenever engine is not warm enough from previous operation to be started without choking. - Drop-Start An improper variation of starting while holding saw in the air.
-Do not start saw in the air. - Dust Mask A device worn to prevent breathing in dust. - Engin Speed The speed of the engine output shaft. - Face Shield A device worn in front of the eyes, and all or part of the face, to supplement the protection afforded by a primary protective device. - Gasohol Gasoline containing methyl alcohol (methanol) or more than 10 % of ethyl alcohol (ethanol) that is harmful to internal engine parts. - Goggles A device, with impact-resistant lenses, intended to protect the eyes from the front, top and sides.
-The goggles are stamped Z 87 for qualification. - Governor A device which limits the speed of the engine. - Idle Speed An engine speed which is slow enough that the clutch does not engage. - Ignition Switch The device which allows the operator to run or stop the engine.
+- ANSI American National Standards Institute. - ARBOR A spindle or axle. - ARBOR HOLE The mounting hole in the abrasive wheel. - AUTOMATIC BELT TENSIONER This feature, a spring-loaded device in the wheel arm, maintains belt tension. - BLOTTERS Discs of soft material placed between wheel and mounting flanges to equalize pressure against the wheel, and to avoid wear on the flanges if slipping occurs. - CHAPS Protective covers for the legs. - CHOKE CONTROL The device used to enrich the fuel/air mixture when starting the engine. - COLD START Starting sequence required whenever engine is not warm enough from previous operation to be started without choking. - DROP-START An improper variation of starting while holding saw in the air.
+Do not start saw in the air. - DUST MASK A device worn to prevent breathing in dust. - ENGINE SPEED The speed of the engine output shaft. - FACE SHIEID A device worn in front of the eyes, and all or part of the face, to supplement the protection afforded by a primary protective device. - GASOHOL Gasoline containing ethyl alcohol (ethanol) or methyl alcohol (methanol) that is harmful to internal engine parts. - GOGGLES A device, with impact-resistant lenses, intended to protect the eyes from the front, top and sides.
+The goggles are stamped Z 87 for qualification. - GOVERNOR A device which limits the speed of the engine. - IDLE SPEED An engine speed which is slow enough that the clutch does not engage. - IGNITION SWITCH The device which allows the operator to run or stop the engine. - KICKBACK A dangerous reaction and movement off the saw, in an upward arc towards the operator, caused by contact with an object at the front segment of the wheel.

-- Kickback A dangerous reaction and movement off the saw, in an upward arc towards the operator, caused by contact with an object at the front segment of the wheel. - No Load Speed The speed of the engine when no load is applied. - Reduction Ratio The ratio between the engine speed and the spindle speed. - Reinforced Wheel Abrasive wheels bonded on both sides with layers of a fiber mesh material. - Spindle An axle or arbor. - Spindle Speed The speed at which the spindle or wheel axle rotates. - Throttle Latch A device used to latch the throttle trigger in a position for starting the engine. - Throttle Trigger Lockout Lever A lever on the rear handle grip which the operator must hold depressed for control of the throttle trigger, and when released will lock the throttle control in the idle position. - Throttle Trigger The device in the rear handle used to control the speed of the engine. - Two-Stroke Fuel Fuel containing the lubricant for two-stroke engines.
-It is made by mixing 2stroke engine oil with gasoline. - Water-Fluch Constantly spraying the stone or masonry surface during cutting, in order to reduce exposure to dust, and also cool the wheel. - Wheel Guard A wheel shield which is intended to protect the operator from wheel contact, and also direct debris away from the operator. - Weel Speed The speed (r/min) of the shaft (spindle, arbor) on which the cutting wheel is mounted. - Whel Speed Rating The speed printed on the label of the wheel by the manufacturer is the maximum allowable wheel speed. - Wheel Thrust The force of the wheel against the work, felt by the operator as a pull of the saw.
+- NO LOAD SPEED The speed of the engine when no load is applied. - REDUCTION RATIO The ratio between the engine speed and the spindle speed. - REINFORCED WHEEL Abrasive wheels bonded on both sides with layers of a fiber mesh material. - SPINDLE An axle or arbor. - SPINDLE SPEED The speed at which the spindle or wheel axle rotates. - THROTTLE LATCH A device used to latch the throttle trigger in a position for starting the engine. - THROTTLE TRIGGER LOCKOUT LEVER A lever on the rear handle grip which the operator must hold depressed for control of the throttle trigger, and when released will lock the throttle control in the idle position. - THROTTLE TRIGGER The device in the rear handle used to control the speed of the engine. - TWO-STROKE FUEL Fuel containing the lubricant for two-stroke engines.
+It is made by mixing 2-stroke engine oil with gasoline. - WATER-FLUSH Constantly spraying the stone or masonry surface during cutting, in order to reduce exposure to dust, and also cool the wheel. - WHEEL GUARD A wheel shield which is intended to protect the operator from wheel contact, and also direct debris away from the operator. - WHEEL SPEED The speed (r/min) of the shaft (spindle, arbor) on which the cutting wheel is mounted. - WHEEL SPEED RACING The speed printed on the label of the wheel by the manufacturer is the maximum allowable wheel speed. - WHEEL THRUST The force of the wheel against the work, felt by the operator as a pull of the saw.